mahavedalla/mahavedalla/docs/other/support.md

 # Support

-## How to support the Mahāvedalla project.
+## 1. Posing Questions

-(1) Asking Questions: Asking questions relevant to the doctrine and discipline of the Canon that are not yet in the project.
+Asking questions relevant to the doctrine and discipline of the Canon that are not yet in the project.

+## 2. Curation

-(2) Curation: vetting, revising, updating, etc., answers to questions.
+Vetting, revising, updating, etc., answers to questions.

+## 3. Answering Questions

-(3) Answering Questions: answering unanswered questions in the project.
+Answering unanswered questions in the project.

-(4) Metadata: adding metadata to questions
+## 4. Metadata

-    - Sutta references, commentarial references, Dhamma talks, articles, books, etc..
+Adding metadata to questions: Sutta references, commentarial references, Dhamma talks, articles, books, etc..

+## 5. Translation

-(5) Translation: translating entries into whatever non-English language you are literate in.
+Translating entries into whatever non-English language you are literate in.

+## 6. Development:
-(6) Development: Upgrading and expanding the digital format of the Mahāvedalla
+Upgrading and expanding the digital format of the Mahāvedalla
     - iOS and Android app
     - Smart search system
     - making a PDF
-        - making an introduction to dhammavinaya/catechism using part of the project
+        - making an introduction to Dhamma-Vinaya/catechism using part of the project

+## 7. Other
-(7) Other: anything else which might be useful
+Anything else which might be useful